Students can study anthropology as a major (BA, Anthropology), a minor, or a self-designed major (BA or BS, Liberal

 You'll gain a comprehensive knowledge of anthropology and its key concepts, methods, new approaches, and critical texts through three modes of inquiry:

-- Reading Anthropology introduces students to anthropological texts and the distinctive ways in which cultural anthropologists study the world.
+- Reading Anthropology introduces you to anthropological texts and the distinctive ways in which cultural anthropologists study the world.

 - Writing Anthropology focuses on modes of anthropological writing and other forms of representation—including photography, film, and sound recordings—and the relationship of anthropology to other disciplines.

 - Doing Anthropology emphasizes the analysis and practice of fieldwork and other methods anthropologists employ in their research.

 The University and New York City